• Menu

 Hospital Birth

 In the U.S., hospitals are the most common place to give birth.
-Obstetrician’s, Family Physicians and Midwives (Certified Nurse Midwives and Certified Midwives) attend births at the hospital.
+Obstetrician’s and Midwives (Certified Nurse Midwives and Certified Midwives) attend births at the hospital.
+Midwives are not just for those who choose homebirth.
 The number of hospital births attended by Midwives is increasing.

-If your pregnancy provider is an obstetrician (ob gyn) or a family physician, you will most likely be having a hospital birth.
+If your pregnancy provider is an obstetrician (OB), you will most likely be having a hospital birth.

 While interventions are critical when complications arise – they can actually lead to problems when routinely used on women with low risk pregnancies.